-Do you just want to host the Passover Seder, or do you really want to impress your Passover Seder guests?
-If your goal is to host an impressive Seder--and minimize the stress of preparing a big, festive meal--then read on.
+Do you want to host the Passover Seder, or do you want to impress your Passover Seder guests?
+If your goal is to host an impressive Seder and minimize the stress of preparing a big, festive meal, then read on.

-Two cooking days before the Seder, prepare all the rest of the dishes except those few dishes that are really best prepared fresh, such as roast potatoes.
-This is a good day for preparing your Matzo Ball Soup, kugels and salads that are best after marinating such as Moroccan Beet Salad or Cucumber Salad.
-It's also a good time to do last-minute shopping for fresh herbs and produce that are most delicious when fresh.
+Two cooking days before the Seder, prepare all the rest of the dishes except those few dishes that are best prepared fresh, such as roast potatoes.
+This is a good day to prepare your matzo ball soup, kugels and salads that are best after marinating such as a Moroccan beet salad or cucumber salad.
+It's also an excellent time to do last-minute shopping for fresh herbs and produce that are most delicious when fresh.
 We also suggest setting your Pesach Seder table the night before the Seder.
 And remember to transfer any meat you prepared and froze ahead of time to the refrigerator, so it can safely thaw in time for tomorrow's Seder.

 Finally, the day of the Seder has arrived, and thankfully almost everything is ready.
 Given there is always so much to do on Seder day, and you want to arrive at the Seder table rested and relaxed, this is the day on which to prepare only those dishes that are best made fresh.
 It is also a day for simple things like hard-boiled eggs and boiled potatoes.
 Don't forget that your family will also need to eat lunch on this day, as the Seder meal usually starts late.
 A pre-Seder nap is a good idea for little ones, too, since the meal can run late.